Must-Know Tips for a Profile Photo that Shines

 I hope these tips help you when you are considering updating your photo, and, if I may mention the most valuable piece of advice, this is it:

 Hire an experienced photographer and trust your photos to a professional that understands all these details, and will work hard to ensure your photos reflect all the wonderful things you are.

-It may be an investment up front, but you will use these photos over and over, making it a great value over time.
-Paying a fair price for photos that will introduce you the best way possible to all your future clients is something you will not regret.
+It may be an investment upfront, but you will use these photos over and over, making it a great value over time.
+Paying a fair price for photos that will introduce you in the best way possible to all your future clients is something you will not regret.